 You just can’t go wrong with smoked burgers stuffed with a big ‘ol hunk of cheese and wrapped in long, tasty slices of cured pork belly.
 To make matters even better, they are dusted with Jeff’s original rub and finished off with a rich slathering of Jeff’s original barbecue sauce for a glorious finish.

 I may have just heard a choir singing…

 - Cheddar cheese cut into 9 cubes (colby, pepper jack, etc. would also work)

-- 1 batch of Jeff’s rub (if you don’t have the recipe, buy it HERE)
+- 1 batch of Jeff’s original rub (if you don’t have the recipe, purchase it here)